 Private Lending IRAs and Checkbook ControlPrivate lending is the ideal investment for an IRA…and less than ideal outside of an IRA.
 Understanding why that’s the case – and why a checkbook control IRA is crucial to maximizing private lending investment returns – requires an understanding of tax and investment concepts.
 In this post we’ll cover the income tax treatment of private lending inside and outside of retirement accounts (IRAs, Solo 401k plans) and why a Self-Directed IRA with Checkbook Control is the IRA you need for private lending.
 Additionally, if you’re a real estate investor, you’ll learn how to get funding for deals by leveraging the IRAs of private lenders.
 Continue reading “Private Lending IRAs: The SDIRA Checkbook Retirement Account Advantage”

-In this post you’ll learn how to get up to $120,000 into Roth retirement accounts (Mega Roth), annually.
+In this post you’ll learn how to use a Solo 401k to get up to $120,000 into Roth retirement accounts (Mega Roth), annually.
 If you don’t already know the value and power of that – this is a must read.
-If you already know the value and power of Roth…you’ll read (devour) this without my saying so.
+If you already know and appreciate the value of tax-sheltered & tax-free Roth retirement accounts, this post is a must-read.
 Continue reading “Mega Backdoor Roth Solo 401k vs. Checkbook IRA”

 I’ve got a pal who whose got a great gig going.
 It’s a “side-business” that nets him about $120K a year.
 Prime candidate for an Individual K. He’s got lots of discretionary income to invest and needs to reduce his current taxable income.
 At his job (read: W-2) he gets to invest his 401k in loaded mutual funds to which he’s been reducing his contributions as he increases his allocation to real-estate and other alternatives.
 Sounds like a great candidate for a Checkbook Control Solo 401K!
 Between him and his spouse they could sock away tens of thousands of dollars in their Solo K and invest tax free in real estate (remember no UDFI on leveraged real-estate in a 401k!).
 BUT, NOT SO FAST.
 Here’s the catch, my buddy’s W-2 comes from his Dad’s company, which has several hundred people on payroll and the IRS has got a tool known as the Controlled Group Rules which result in ownership of businesses being attributed to relatives for tax purposes.
 This could potentially make a child’s Qualified Retirement Plan – QRP – subject to anti-discrimination testing based on their parent’s employees, making them ineligible for a Solo 401k – intended for an owner-only business, with no employees.
 To resolve this matter, Congress provided a handy reference known as the Internal Revenue Code (IRC).
 The Internal Revenue Code defines family relationships in several places…so we’ve got to interpret the conflicting definitions and determine which of those apply.
 (Hint: It depends…) [If “con” is the opposite of “pro,” what is the opposite of “progress?”….answer at the end of the post:)] Continue reading “Solo 401K Eligibility: Are Parents and Children Related?
 Controlled Groups”